-Ideally, when a pet is entering Europe the owner is traveling within 5 days of them.
-This is to discourage travelers who are bringing animals into the country for commercial purposes (such as for sale or breeding).
-If your pet must arrive more than five days before or after you, then your veterinarian must issue a commercial health certificate.
+Ideally, when a pet enters Europe, the owner travels within 5 days of them.
+This discourages travelers from bringing animals into the country for commercial purposes (such as for sale or breeding).
+If your pet arrives more than five days before or after you, your veterinarian must issue a commercial health certificate.
 Not to worry, we can guide you and your veterinarian through the paperwork and timeline differences between these two processes.

 Duke moved with his military family with our help.

-The most common reason that pets cannot accompany their owners on their charter flight is due to space constraints.
+The most common reason pets cannot accompany their owners on their charter flights is due to space constraints.
 These flights will often have weight and size restrictions that many pets exceed.
 This is especially true for larger dog breeds, which are popular among many military families.

-If your military flight does not have the space for your pet, we will then arrange for them to fly as manifest cargo.
-Manifest cargo and excess baggage are both located in the belly of the plane, but when we book your pet as manifest cargo they fly independently, (not tied to a passenger’s ticket) which allows for more freedom of when they can travel.
-When your pet flies as manifest cargo on a commercial airline, we can also track their movement more easily with their individual air waybill number.
+If your military flight does not have the space for your pet, we will arrange for them to fly as manifest cargo.
+Manifest cargo and excess baggage are both located in the belly of the plane, but when we book your pet as manifest cargo, they fly independently (not tied to a passenger’s ticket), which allows for more freedom regarding when they can travel.
+When your pet flies as manifest cargo on a commercial airline, we can also track their movement more easily with their air waybill number.

 Manifest cargo air freight is determined by weight.
 If you have a large dog that requires a custom travel crate, this will significantly increase the airfreight cost.

-Yes, but only if your veterinarian is an active duty military veterinarian or a General Schedule (GS-0701) veterinarian and your cat or dog is traveling to the European Union, Japan, or South Korea.
+Yes, but only if your veterinarian is an active-duty military veterinarian or a General Schedule (GS-0701) veterinarian and your cat or dog travels to the European Union, Japan, or South Korea.
 This does not apply to contract veterinarians working for the Department of Defense.
 If you are unsure of your veterinarian’s classification, PetRelocation can assist you in finding out.

-If your vet and destination meet the qualifications above, then they may issue and endorse your pet’s international health certificate.
+If your vet and destination meet the above qualifications, they may issue and endorse your pet’s international health certificate.
 As a result, you will see a discount in your contract with PetRelocation as we will not need to send your documents to the USDA for endorsement.